serokell/blog-posts/whats-that-typeclass-functor/article.md

 With `fmap`, we can reverse strings, convert numbers to strings, perform algebraic and boolean operations, and do other stuff with values inside data types like `[]`, `Maybe`, `Either a`, pair `((,) a)`, and others.

-The implementation of `fmap` is data-type-specific.
-So to use it on a data type, that data type needs to have an implementation for it.
+Since the implementation of `fmap` is data-type-specific, to use it on a data type, that data type needs to have an implementation for it.

 In Haskell, this means that the type needs to have an instance of the Functor typeclass.